owen9825/git_workflow/README.md

 # Git Workflow
 As a software system is evolving, it's useful to be able to understand how this evolution is happening, especially if it's being carried out by more than one instigator.

 This document describes best practices; a bit of explanation behind the choices; as well as practical tools and tips for adherence.
 It's assumed that readers are already familiar with [Git](https://git-scm.com/doc), such that they could vaguely describe most of the commands.
-The practices discussed will be mostly generalisable to other version control systems.
+The practices discussed will be mostly generalisable to other version-control systems.

 ## Extracting Value from Commits
 A legible history is not just useful for managing merge commits − it can also provide insight for project managers; for your fellow programmers; and for your robotic assistants: